Leaving Duke (Voluntary and Involuntary) Policy

 Accrued and Unused Time Off

-• Short-Term Bank hours are viable if the staff member's length of employment is more than 90 calendar days but less than one year.
+• 50% of accrued and unused Short-Term Bank hours are eligible for payout if the employee's continuous service is more than 90 days but less than one year.

 • 0% of accrued and unused vacation hours are viable if a staff member's length of employment is less than 90 calendar days.